myl989/KawaiiLang/README.md

 There is no simple `ewlse!` statement (yet) so `ewlse!
 OwO *notices :>*?` should be used instead.

 For statements: telling your waifu/husbando to do things over and over again is very easy!
 Simply use `do [x] times!`, followed by the code you want to run, followed by `^_^wepeatDat` to end the loop!
 Note that `[x]` must evaluate to `<T extends Numwer>`. `stawp` can be used to ask your waifu/husbando to... stop the loop. `do [x] to [y] times!` can also be used to start at index `[x]` and loop until `[y]` is reached, for both `[x], [y]` evaluates to `<T extends Numwer>`.
 The index can be modified by using `inwex` as a variable within the loop.
-Warning: the `stawp` command currently has bugs and is not reccommended for use, see TODO.md for more information.
-Changing `inwex` inside loops currently has not been implemented.